backstage/backstage/docs/local-dev/cli-build-system.md

 Note that before creating a production bundle you must first build all of the backend packages.
 This can be done automatically when executing the `backend:bundle` command by passing the `--build-dependencies` flag.
-It is an optional flag since it is quite common that the packages are already build earlier on in your build process, and building them again would result in duplicate work.
+It is an optional flag since it is quite common that the packages are already built earlier on in your build process, and building them again would result in duplicate work.